Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 In another case, say the green dot as the center, we can see r = 10 (count=5), r = 11 (count=12), r = 12 (count=15), r = 13 (count=17), r = 14 (sorry, I forgot to make this one), r = 15 (count=21).
 If we set the count (vote) threshold = 30, then no radius will be taken into decision.
 Thus, there is no any circle at the green dot.  <br />

-The voting process is like the following GIF. <br />
+The voting process is illustrated in the following GIF.
+The yellow dot is the center of various circles.
+The red and the green dots are the examination point.
+If the red or the green point detects the white pixel, the vote will plus one for the current radius. <br />

 <p align="center">
 <img src="/Image/readme/examine.gif" height="45%" width="45%">